AnthoMarquet/mac-playbook/README.md

 [ip address or hostname of mac]  ansible_user=[mac ssh username]
 ```

 If you need to supply an SSH password (if you don't use SSH keys), make sure to pass the `--ask-pass` parameter to the `ansible-playbook` command.
+You need to install sshkeypass to do that:
+Run `brew install hudochenkov/sshpass/sshpass`

+Install Apple's command line tools
+Run `ssh ansible_user@ip_address 'bash -s' < {your_local_path}/mac-playbook/xcode-install.sh`

 ### Running a specific set of tagged tasks